 AFM: You are kind of unique, in that you are one of the only weekly televised style guides for the Austin area.
 Why do you think that is?

-AH: When it comes to “Fashionably Yours”and our Style guide we feature fashionable events, good sales, the latest trends, etc. Austin has many talented designers and we have a great fashion outlet here, and it really isn’t highlighted in the media.
+AH: When it comes to “Fashionably Yours” and our style guide of future fashionable events, good sales, the latest trends, etc. Austin has many talented designers and we have a great fashion outlet here, and it really isn’t highlighted in the media.
 It’s growing, it’s evolving, and I want to share that with the viewers.

 AFM: That is similar to our reason for starting this magazine.
 There is so much Austin, Tx. has to offer in the fashion arena.
 So, if you were to throw two local designer labels out there, who would it be?